openstack/kolla-ansible/doc/source/user/quickstart.rst

    .. note::

-      Ubuntu might not come with python pre-installed.
-That will cause errors in ping module.
-To quickly install python with ansible you can run ``ansible -i multinode all -m raw -a "apt-get -y install python-dev"``
+      Distributions might not come with Python pre-installed.
+That will cause errors in the ``ping`` module.
+To quickly install Python with Ansible you can run: for Debian or Ubuntu:
+      ``ansible -i multinode all -m raw -a "apt-get -y install python3"``, and for CentOS or RHEL:
+      ``ansible -i multinode all -m raw -a "dnf -y install python3"``.

 Kolla passwords
 ---------------